Generic Name: Clonidine Patches (KLON i deen)

 - After you take off a skin patch, be sure to fold the sticky sides of the patch to each other.
 Throw away used patches where children and pets cannot get to them.

 - Do not stop taking Catapres-TTS (clonidine patches) all of a sudden without calling your doctor.
-You may have a greater risk of signs of withdrawal.
+You may have a greater risk of side effects.
 If you need to stop Catapres-TTS (clonidine patches), you will want to slowly stop it as ordered by your doctor.

 What do I do if I miss a dose?